dladowitz/coding-for-non-coders/readme.md

 * Go back to github refresh the page.
 You should  your code is up there.
 * Create a <a href="http://paperplane.io/" target="_blank">paperplane.io</a> account
 * Create a site linked to your github repository
+	* For the name and url use something like 'your_name_catster_static'
 	* For some reason the paperplane link shows up wrong.
 You need to remove **https://www.paperplane.io** from the begining of the url. 	* It should look ike **catster-static.paperplane.io/**

 #### You did it!